Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 2. The Chinese are smaller

-If you do forget something and need to buy it in China, remember that Chinese people are generally smaller than Westerners.
+If you do forget something and need to buy it in China, remember that Chinese people are smaller than Westerners.

 For example, if you’re normally medium in underwear, buy large or extra large in China.
 A lot of Westerners live in Hong Kong so it’s not as big an issue there.